patfelst/TTGO-CO2-sensor/README.md

 Samples CO2, temperature and humidity every 2 seconds.

-Note I normally use the FastLED library, however for this project I used the Adafruit-Neopixel library as FastLED doesn't support RGBW (Red-Green-Blue-White).
+Note I normally use the FastLED library, however for this project I used the Adafruit-Neopixel library as FastLED doesn't support RGBW (Red-Green-Blue-White), i.e. FastLED does not support the additional white LED.

 ![](/images/TTGO_CO2_display_2.jpg)